 If you want a pretty crust for your finished rustic tart, beat one egg with a tablespoon of milk or cream and brush some of it along the top of the tart crust.
 Sprinkle with coarse sugar.

-6a Grilling Directions.
-Prepare grill (either charcoal or gas) for indirect medium heat.
+Using a grill: Prepare grill (either charcoal or gas) for indirect medium heat.
 Carefully transfer the tart on foil to the grill.
 Make sure it isn't directly over any coals or gas flame.
 Cover the grill.

 Great served with vanilla ice cream.